 A gantry crane is slightly different from a bridge crane.
 The general premise is the same, but the operation is different.
-Some gantry cranes ride along a track installed on the floor, or use a V-groove caster to keep movement in a straight line.
+Some gantry cranes ride along a track installed on the floor or use a V-groove caster to keep moving in a straight line.
 Gantry cranes are usually less expensive than an overhead bridge crane.

 Overhead Crane Parts: components, parts, technical specifications, maintenance of traveling industrial cranes, aircraft, hoists, winches, etc.